Managing for Wellness - Disability Management Handbook for Managers in the Federal Public Service

 The EAP can also provide you with immediate guidance if you are confronted with an urgent and troubling employee situation in the workplace.
 You can also use it when you feel that stress may be affecting your performance or you are feeling overwhelmed by work or personal pressures.

 For specific organizational needs such as counselling following a critical incident, additional EAP services, including guidance and coaching, are available on a cost-recovery basis from Health Canada’s Employee Assistance Services’ Specialized Organizational Services.
-For more information, call 1-888-366-8213 or email email@example.com.
+For more information, call 1-888-366-8213 or email Contact Specialized Organizational Services by email: firstname.lastname@example.org.

 Familiarize yourself with the Treasury Board’s Directive on Leave and Special Working Arrangements and its Telework Policy.
 You can take advantage of these to assist an employee who is struggling with a mental or physical health problem.
 In cases of stress, particularly related to work–life balance, you can devise a plan using one or more of these policies to help your employee cope.
 Flexibility in the workplace to accommodate personal or family needs yields significant benefits, including reduced levels of employee stress and conflict, higher levels of productivity and output, reduced absenteeism, and higher levels of employee satisfaction and motivation.